Summary

 Avoid having any type of sex for one week after treatment is finished (not even with condoms or internal protection such as dams).

-Some strains of gonorrhoea are now resistant to many antibiotics.
+Some strains of gonorrhoea are now resistant to antibiotics.
+This means that some antibiotics are less effective or no longer effective in treating the infection.

-Tell your GP if you have been travelling overseas because many of the new resistant strains have originated outside Australia.
+Tell your doctor if you have been travelling overseas because many of the resistant strains have originated outside Australia.

 Can you get reinfected with gonorrhoea?